alexy/fundata1/README.markdown

 The purpose of having separate repos by language is to facilitate forking and improvement of their implementations, potentially beating other languages.
 You're welcome to supply an implementation of the KSC conforming to the rules in other languages, not necessarily functional.

-Some observation on these implementations are posted at [functional.tv](http://functional.tv/)
+Some observation on these implementations are posted at [functional.tv](http://functional.tv/).

 NOTE: I am submitting my Ph.D. in data mining to UPenn/Dartmouth and am looking for a cool job in the Valley/Seattle, hence my bandwidth in improving my own implementations will be somewhat limited for a while into 2011.
 If you have a self-contained implementation installable on CentOS 5 or Gentoo Prefix, or from source with clear steps, I'd be happy to run it, in the Wide Finder spirit.
-If you want to speed up the existing implementations, see the [TODO](TODO.markdown).
+If you want to speed up the existing implementations, see the [TODO](http://github.com/alexy/fundata1/blob/master/TODO.markdown).